 Toyota propane forklift has a simple but effective mechanism.
 When you start a forklift powered by propane gas, the fuel pressurized in the tank travels to the engine's combustion chambers.
 As the LPG travels, it depressurizes, which causes it to change state from liquid to vapor.
 It mixes with air in the right proportion when it gets to the engine.
 A spark plug then ignites it.
 The vapors from the combustion make the cylinders move, which turns a shaft connected to them.

-The Toyota propane system is one of the most efficient ones available.
-It has multiple advantages, including a considerable saving in fuel costs because LPG can be up to 40% cheaper than other fuels.
+The Toyota propane system is one of the most efficient ones available, which can save you a lot of the fuel cost per year.
+LPG can be up to 40% cheaper than other fuels.
 In addition, it is a less polluting fuel since it releases up to 14% less CO2 emissions than gasoline or diesel engines.

 What are the Main Toyota Forklift Propane System Parts?